Moddable-OpenSource/moddable/documentation/devices/moddable-two.md

 * 5V - Moddable Programmer connector
 * 5V - VIN on 16 pin external header
 * 3.3V - 3.3V pin external header

+<a id="dimensions"></a>
+### Dimensions

+The complete dimensions of Moddable Two are provided in this [PDF document](../assets/devices/moddable-two-dimensions.pdf).
+These are helpful when designing a case for Moddable Two.

 <a id="setup"></a>
 ## SDK and Host Environment Setup